 Divorced, beheaded, died, divorced, beheaded, survived.
 All this time, the six wives of Henry VIII have been reduced to a single rhyme—so they picked up a pen and a microphone.
 From Tudor Queens to Pop Princesses, the wives take to the mic to tell their tales, remixing five hundred years of historical heartbreak into a 75-minute celebration of 21st century girl power.

 “★★★★!
 75 minutes of exhilarating entertainment from six killer queens.
 They will, they will rock you!” – Daily Express

 Additional Production support of SIX is provided by The Chung Family Foundation and Stacy Osur and Keith Gilbert, and Maggie Gold Seelig & Family and MGS Group Real Estate.

-All performances of Black Light are currently at capacity
+All performances of Black Light are currently at capacity for subscriptions

 Created by Daniel Alexander Jones